Kalman-Robotics/kit-kalman-ros2/kalman_gazebo/README.md

     - Clock on the map at the navigation goal location.
 Hold your mouse button down and drag your mouse in the direction you want your bot to face once it arrives to its goal location.
 Now you can release your mouse button.
 Rviz should display your bot's planned path and your bot should start moving.

 Press CTRL-C one or more times in each terminal window to stop the simulation.

-## Acknowledgements
-Initial versions of packages in this repo are based on ROBOTIS [Turtlebot3 code](https://github.com/ROBOTIS-GIT/turtlebot3_simulations)